 - Select 1 course from the communications list during registration.
 (Semester 2)

 - Select 1 course from the general education list during registration.
 (Semester 1)

-- Select 1 course from the general education list during registration.
-(Semester 4)
+- Select one course from the general education list during registration (Semester 3)

 - Select 1 course from the general education list during registration.
 (Semester 5)

 - Select 1 - 42 hour courses from the general education list during registration.
 (Semester 6)

 - ALTM 1005 - TCM Grand Rounds Introduction (Semester 2)